 10.2 Corrective Action Explained [ISO 9001 Procedure]

-A corrective action is realizing and defining a problem, containing the problem, determining its cause and taking appropriate action to prevent it happening again.
+A corrective action is realizing and defining a problem, containing the problem, determining its underlying cause, and taking appropriate corrective action thereafter to prevent it happening again.

 What's the Difference Between a Corrective Action & Preventive Action?